 Meet Mat Man!

-He’s always on the go and his whereabouts are covered monthly in our newsletter.
-But who is this friendly hero, Mat Man?
+He’s always on the go but who is this friendly hero, Mat Man?
 How does he help children with handwriting?
 How can you start teaching children to build Mat Man?

 Before children start writing, there are important concepts that need to be mastered to make writing easier for the children to learn.
 These early concepts, or readiness skills, include size recognition, placement, and sequence skills.
 Handwriting Without Tears® and the Pre-k program Get Set for School™ use Mat Man to teach these skills and simultaneously promote body awareness, socializing, and sharing.